Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Response

-JSON object indicating whether an error has occured during the process and its associated message.
+JSON object indicating whether an error has occured during the process and, if so, the associated message.

 # Clients

 ## GET client

 Retrieve information for a client record in Ezus.
-You need to specify to the Ezus API which client you want to retrieve by giving the adequate Ezus reference.
+You must specify to the Ezus API which client you wish to retrieve, by indicating the appropriate reference in your query parameter.

 ```javascript
 const axios = require("axios");